ArthurChiao/arthurchiao.github.io/_posts/2016-12-31-ovs-deep-dive-1.md

 ### 2.1 ofproto

-ofproto class structure, to be defined by each ofproto (ovs bridge) implementation.
+An ofproto instance is just an OpenFlow switch (bridge).

-Data Structures:
+Data Structures (`ofproto/ofproto-provider.h`):

   - `struct ofproto`: represents an OpenFlow switch (ovs bridge), all flow/port operations are done on the ofproto